olif/swish-dotnet/README.md

-# swish-dotnet
-A .Net client for swish payments
+# A .Net Swish client